powerman/config.nvim/README.md

 That's it!
 Lazy will install all the plugins you have.
 Use `:Lazy` to view current plugin status.
 Hit `q` to close the window.

-Read through the `init.lua` file in your configuration folder for more information about extending and exploring Neovim.
-That also includes examples of adding popularly requested plugins.

 ### Getting Started